Statement of Faith

 (NOTE: Our use of the term "martyr" is intentional because traditional Jews love to point out that "G-d never required human sacrifice!"
 Well, Y'shua wasn't a "human sacrifice" because nobody "sacrificed" Him.
 He was a Divine Offering who willingly went to the cross/stake.
 In other words, Yeshua martyred Himself as our behalf, against which there is no law.)

 YHWH (most likely pronounced Yah-way) is God.
 He is our Creator.
 (See Genesis through Deuteronomy.)
-Yeshua (most likely pronounced Ye-shoo-ahh) was "the Word Made Flesh" (John 1:14) - someone sent by YHWH as a human with a divine Nature - to teach and preach Torah face-to-face.
-He didn't come to replace His Father as God, nor did He change His Father's Divine Instructions in Righteousness (Torah).
-As the "Son" (in human form) He didn't have the right to change anything His Father commanded.
-He came to proclaim the Kingdom and do everything His Father told him to do.
+Yeshua (most likely pronounced Ye-shoo-ahh) was "the Arm of YHWH" (Isaiah 53:1) and "the Word Made Flesh" (John 1:14) - someone sent by YHWH as a human with a divine Nature - to teach and preach Torah face-to-face.
+He didn't come to replace his Father as God, nor did he change Torah in any way; he merely taught, reiterated and expounded on it.
+As the "Son" (in human form at the time) he didn't have the right to change anything his Father commanded.
+He came to "walk out the Torah" and show mankind how it was done; proclaim the Kingdom and do everything His Father told him to do.

 The Bible (the original writings in the Hebrew and Aramaic as opposed to our myriad Bible "versions"), composed of both the Tanakh and New Covenant, is the only harmonious, infallible and authoritative Word of God.
 Torah, the first five Books, contain all of YHWH's Divine Instructions in Righteousness.
 We see in 2 Timothy 3:16-17: All Scripture that was written by the Spirit is profitable for instruction and for decisive refutation, and for correction, and for deep extensive learning in righteousness; that the man of Elohim may become perfect and complete for every good work.